dcseal/imex-methods/README.md

-This is a bunch of Matlab code that does stuff.
+This is a README file.
+This is a bunch of Matlab code that implements some implicit-explicit solvers.

-This is a crappy README file.

 The driver for this whole shtuff is located in